aflashyrhetoric/adelie/glacier-docs/UI_UX_Designers_Overview.md

 **2. Work (work work work work) Phase**

 - Given this checklist, designers will be tasked with creating appropriate **wireframes** for each page in accordance with UI/UX best practices.
+We'll require 2 wireframes per page to depict tablet- and desktop-based layouts.

 **3. Critique / Revision Phase**